Cost recovery for the inspection of notifications for onshore 'boreholes'

 The fee boundary and what is cost recoverable

-HSE will recover its costs for work associated with assessing notifications under regulation 6 of BSOR.
+HSE will recover its costs for work associated with inspecting notifications under regulation 6 of BSOR.
 Such work refers to all of HSE’s activities when dealing with a notification, whether these activities take place on-site or elsewhere.

 The Health and Safety and Nuclear (Fees) Regulations 2016 allows HSE to recover the cost of these activities, from an operator of a borehole site or a person entitled to drill a borehole (ie a dutyholder), who has submitted to HSE a notification as required under BSOR.